cfhamlet/os-urlpattern/README.rst

 * Components of the parsed URLs at the same position are in the same **character space**.

-* Corresponding components of the different URLs have the same **character space order**.
+* Different type of charactors may in the same order in most cases.

 URL structure